Minh6019/DL-wine-quality/README.md

 * Hoang Minh (@Minh6019)

 ### Method
 Below are provided the steps that were followed for this project.
-Each step and classifiers have their own document.
+My objectifs are to concentralize on the maximize on the tuning of differents parameters and functions of the Keras model to have the optimum one.

  1. Data visualization: ploting data to detect missing values, data relations and usefulness of features